 If unable to complete job, or job is canceled, printer must return status indicating such activity occurred.

+All communications between the client and the cloud, and between the printer and the cloud, should be performed in a secure manner.

+All interactions between the printer and the cloud service shall be logged following the common log format.

 Out of Scope